 It’s packed with taurine, though, so it should help your cat’s heart grow healthy and strong.
 That’s worth sacrificing a little fiber for, in our opinion.

 Instinct Kitten isn’t a bad food, but we feel that it should be better considering how much it costs.

-10. Whole Earth Farms Healthy Kitten Recipe Canned Cat Food
+10. Whole Earth Farms Healthy Kitten Canned Kitten Food

 As you could probably guess, given the name, Whole Earth Farms Healthy Kitten is targeted at owners who want to feed their cat the most natural diet possible.